Adopt A Drain

 - Areas prone to specialized flooding.

 - Information on prior flooding at a site, if available.

 - Sensitive areas serving natural floodplain functions.

-To request flood map information, you may contact Pete Vanderkloot with the property’s address by phone: 217.403.4700, e-mail: email@example.com, or you can visit the City of Champaign Public Works Department at: 702 Edgebrook Drive.
+To request flood map information, contact Pete Vanderkloot in Public Works Engineering Division with the property’s address.
+He can be reached by phone: 217-403-4700, e-mail: [email protected], or you can visit the City of Champaign Public Works Department at 702 Edgebrook Drive.

-The City of Champaign has a voluntary financial assistance program for single or multifamily residential, commercial and industrial properties within the City of Champaign for the installation or improvement of a sump pump system.
+The City of Champaign has a voluntary financial assistance program for single or multifamily residential, commercial, and industrial properties within the City of Champaign built prior to 1994.